you-zhou/notes/dev.md

 sudo apt-get install heroku
 ```

-Work on a new branch.
+Work on a new branch for heroku settings.
 1. Create a new branch:
     `git checkout -b setup-heroku`
 2. Edit, add and commit your files.